kcech/sentilo-docs-test/docs/clients/java_client.rst

    :alt: Java

 The Sentilo Java Client is a library developed for working with webapps or standalone java applications.
-You can download the source code from https://github.com/sentilo/sentilo-client-sample-java.
+You can download an example of a client from https://github.com/sentilo/sentilo-client-sample-java.

 For this example, we’ll use a basic maven based web application, that